 Instead of being crushed, he summoned internal strength.
 Wanting no other child to go through what he experienced, he partnered with then 14-year-old Katie Neu, who was also a victim of bullying.

 Together, they launched a website that gave birth to a national youth-created support service that would take support to lengths that made Canadian history.
 At age 22, Rob was awarded the honour of Member in the Order of New Brunswick.

-Now 29, Rob has built a strong national organization, with Katie’s support.
-He alternately answers calls for help, recruits and trains volunteers, delivers school presentations, and manages all daily administrative and fundraising duties.
+Now in his thirties, Rob has built a strong national organization, with Katie’s support.
+He alternately answers calls for help, recruits and trains volunteers, delivers school presentations and manages all daily administrative and fundraising duties.